-Schedule of Current Findings and Questioned Costs
+Schedule of Current Findings and Responses

-2022 - 1 Lack of Segregation of Duties (Internal Control Issues) (Repeat Finding)
+2022-1 Lack of Segregation of Duties (Repeat Finding)

-Condition: During our review of the internal control structure, we noted that several procedures lacks the control of having duties segregated.
+CONDITION: During our review of the internal control structure, we noted that several procedures lacks the control of having duties segregated.
 We understand that due to the size of the town and number of personnel, many aspects related to segregation of duties cannot be implemented.
 However, we noted that certain bank accounts required only one signature.
-Also, reconciliations have not been prepared for the utility billings.

-Criteria: We believe that internal control procedures would be strengthened by reviewing the individual tasks to determine whether internal control procedures could be improved.
+CRITERIA: We believe that internal control procedures would be strengthened by reviewing the individual tasks to determine whether internal control procedures could be improved.

-Cause of Condition: Limited personnel
+CAUSE OF CONDITION: Limited personnel